murthylab/Meshdown/README.md

 ## Building the image

-Navigate to the directory of files from this repository, and run
+Navigate to inside the `Meshdown` directory, and run

 > docker build -t meshdown:v1 .

+(Note the "." at the end.)

 This will take a few minutes but only has to be done once.
 If you ever want to build a new image that uses a different datasource and/or credentials, you'll have to do this again but it won't take very long since it doesn't have to rebuild the full image.